sulabhambule/SIH_Teacher-Admin/README.md

 # Faculty Appraisal and Career Advancement Portal

 ## Overview
+Team:-BlazeBrains
+Problem Statement:- 1613

-This is a MERN stack-based web application designed to simplify faculty appraisal and career advancement processes.
+This is a MERN stack-based web application designed to simplify faculty appraisal and career advancement processes focused on promoting not just healthy competition but also collaboration to achieve collective goals of the department and the institute.
 The portal includes three distinct portals:
 1. **Admin Portal**: For managing faculty profiles and appraisals.
 2. **Faculty Portal**: For viewing feedback and appraisal details.
 3. **Student Portal**: For submitting anonymous feedback.